 So as you can see, you gain a few extra hours of daylight over the space of just a few weeks.
 This is worth bearing in mind when choosing your travel dates.

-Can you see the Northern Lights in Iceland in January?
+Can You See the Northern Lights in Iceland in January?

 Absolutely!
 January provides ideal conditions for chasing down the lights.
 The 3 things you need are plenty of darkness, clear skies, and high solar activity.
 If these things coincide, then you’ll witness a spectacular light show.